IBM-Cloud/places-insights-lab/README.md

 *The most recent version of these instructions can be found at https://ibm.biz/bluemix-wt-lab*

 Places Insights provides weather observation and related tweets for famous places to visit.
 It uses the [Insights for Twitter][insights-twitter-url] and [Insights for Weather][insights-weather-url] services in IBM Bluemix.
+The lab will guide you through deploying your own instance of the application in IBM Bluemix and modifying the code to retrieve data from the two services.

 Let's get started.
 The first thing to do is to build out the shell of our application in Bluemix.